-Full polarization (XX, YY, XY and YX) should only be selected if a measurement of the source linear polarization (magnitude and position angle) is desired and the spectral resolution is reduced by a factor of two compared to dual polarization.
-This can only currently be selected for sources that are no larger than one third the size of the antenna beamsize i.e. mosaics and the ACA are not available.
+Full polarization (XX, YY, XY and YX) should only be selected if a measurement of the source linear or circular polarization is desired.
+As twice as many products are being created, the spectral resolution is reduced by a factor of two compared to dual polarization.
+Field-of-view restrictions mean that polarization mosaics and use of the ACA are not possible and there are limits on the maximum source size being observed (separate for linear and circular polarizations).
+There is also a limit on the lowest polarization that can be detected (0.1 per cent).
 For VLBI projects, technical issues require that full polarization be used.
-The detection of circular polarization is not yet officially supported.